Summary of Federal Laws

 General Information on the Higher Education Act

-The 1976 amendments require the university to give all students and prospective students information about the academic program and standards that must be met, as well as accreditation information.
+The Higher Education Act, as amended, requires universities to give all students and prospective students information about the academic program and standards that must be met, as well as accreditation information.
 Costs and refund policies must be listed.
 Detailed information about financial aid must be provided, including information on how to contact the university's financial aid officer.
 Exit counseling must be made available to those who have incurred student loans.
 In 1991, Congress deleted the six-year statute of limitations for collecting student loans.
 See 20 U.S.C. § 1091a.
-If an institution causes a Federal Stafford, Federal SLS, or Federal PLUS Loan to be disbursed to an ineligible student or Federal PLUS Loan borrower for which it is not liable in accord with 34 C.F.R. § 668.138, it shall assist the Secretary in recovering the funds by notifying the lender that the student has failed to establish eligibility.
-See 34 C.F.R. § 668.139.

 Department of Defense (DoD) and Tuition Assistance Policy and MOUs